pieterdavid/genproductions/bin/MadGraph5_aMCatNLO/cards/production/13TeV/HToZATo2L2B_ggfusion_b-associatedproduction/README.md

   $DEFAULT_PDF_MEMBERS  = reweight_PDF
   ```

+## Generating the gridpacks

 Inside the cards output directory (``example_cards`` or ``PrivateProd_run2``)
-a script will be written to produce all the gridpacks (from a clean environment,
+a simple shell script is generated to produce all the gridpacks.
-using the helpers from the genproductions repository).
+It should be run from the ``genproductions/bin/MadGraph5_aMCatNLO`` directory,
+in a clean environment.